-Surveys have shown that the labour market for chemists with a degree from Uppsala University is excellent, with 97 per cent of those who obtained their degree during the last ten years being either employed or undertaking doctoral studies.
+Surveys have shown that the labour market for chemists with a degree from Uppsala University is excellent, with 97% of those who obtained their degree during the last ten years are either employed or undertaking doctoral studies.

 A Master of Science in Chemistry from Uppsala University will provide you with many opportunities to build an exciting future career in academia, in industry, the public sector, or in entrepreneurship.
-Not only will you obtain the knowledge and ability to perform special and advanced tasks related to the chemical aspects of renewable energy, you will also be qualified for positions in many other areas where problem-solving, abstract thinking and analytical ability are required.
+Not only will you gain the knowledge and ability to perform special and advanced tasks in chemistry, you will also be qualified for positions in many other areas where problem-solving, abstract thinking and analytical ability are required.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 90 credits in chemistry.

 Language requirements Proficiency in English equivalent to the Swedish upper secondary course English 6.
 This requirement can be met either by achieving the required score on an internationally recognised test, or by previous upper secondary or university studies in some countries.
 Detailed instructions on how to provide evidence of your English proficiency are available at universityadmissions.se.